Alexsoil/GIRTE_Model/README.md

 - iter: the number of iterations to run (effectively how many documents will be processed).
 0 for all the documents in the collection.

 ## Current Goal
+- NEW: Re-make Document/Collection classes and create new one to run GSB on BERT tokens

 - Load data to the system DONE
 - Use BERT to transform into embeddings DONE
 - Create Graph for each document (embeddings = Vertices, ~~similarity = Edges~~) DONE